 If there is a problem with the blood vessels, your doctor may also recommend a catheter procedure.

 Sometimes surgery is necessary to prevent another stroke.

 Learn more about Pediatric Stroke in our Health Library.

 Why Choose Johns Hopkins for Pediatric Stroke?

-Our team includes Dr. Ryan Felling, one of the few child neurologists in the country with specialized training in stroke and cerebrovascular disease, as well as specialists in interventional radiology and pediatric and developmental cerebrovascular disease.
+Our team includes Dr. Ryan Felling and Dr. Lisa Sun, some of the few child neurologists in the country with specialized training in stroke and cerebrovascular disease, as well as specialists in interventional radiology and pediatric and developmental cerebrovascular disease.

 Meet Our Physicians:

 The Johns Hopkins Hospital is certified as a comprehensive stroke center by the Joint Commission and the Maryland Institute for Emergency Medical Services Systems.